top of page

 Utility smart grid programs raise the level of homogenous power quality for all captive utility customers, a noble and prudent way to facilitate better service across the entire utility rate base.
 On the other hand, microgrids functioning within the developed world’s utility transmission and distribution networks offer the flexibility to provide heterogeneous power products and services to meet specific end-user needs and requirements.

-Pike Research views the microgrid as a building block in the ultimate smart grid, designed to serve the needs of energy producers and consumers, but most importantly, distribution utilities that have an obligation to serve.
+Research across this sector views microgrids as a building block in the ultimate smart grid, designed to serve the needs of energy producers and consumers, but most importantly, distribution utilities that have an obligation to serve.
 This view is not unanimous.
 True, the terms “smart grid” and “microgrid” are not synonymous.
 In the eyes of some, these two terms could actually offer two competing visions of how best to bring technological innovation to the electricity grids of the United States and the world.
 The smart grid’s goal and the microgrid’s goal are the same: maximize services provided by generation and storage assets through embedded intelligence, while dramatically boosting efficiencies, thereby minimizing costs.
 However, the smart grid and the microgrid appear to offer two potentially different paths forward, as depicted in Figure 2.1.
 In short, smart super grids represent a top-down approach, while microgrids are, generally speaking, a bottoms-up solution platform."